David R. Forrest, Sc.D., P.E.

 Nanotechnology Policy Work

 Dr. David Forrest has performed technology and policy analysis of nanosystems and their consequences since 1985.
-He is currently employed as a materials research engineer at the Naval Surface Warfare Center in West Bethesda, MD, performing research on computational materials engineering, friction stir welding, and nanomaterials.
-He is also President of the Institute for Molecular Manufacturing and Senior Fellow, Standards, with the Foresight Institute.
+He is currently a Technology Manager in the Advanced Manufacturing Office at the Department of Energy, managing a portfolio of projects in Clean Energy Manufacturing--including magnesium die casting, freeform sheet metal forming, ironmaking, advanced membranes, advanced conductors, and AMO's SBIR-STTR program.
+He is former President of the Institute for Molecular Manufacturing and volunteers as Senior Fellow, Standards, with the Foresight Institute.
 He has served as a member of the Technical Advisory Group to ANSI on the ISO Technical Committee on Nanotechnologies (TC/229) since 2005.
 He earned his doctorate degree in materials engineering at the Massachusetts Institute of Technology.

 • Co-authored a Foresight/IMM policy brief for the President's Council of Advisors on Science and Technology (2010)